jakejack13/message-board/messaging/messaging.md

 ## Authorization

-All requests to the API, besides the user creation endpoint, requires the user to supply their username and password in the `Username`  and `Password` headers:
+All requests to the API, besides the user creation endpoint and the get all messages endpoint, requires the user to supply their username and password in the `Username`  and `Password` headers:

 ```json